Learn to love grilling fish again with this easy mahi-mahi recipe.

-Mahi Mahi is very mild-flavored and quite dense in texture, it can easily take a much longer marination time then other softer fish so the marinade recipe is much stronger.
+Mahi Mahi is a very mild-flavored fish and quite dense in texture, it can easily take a much longer marinating time then other softer fish so the marinade recipe is much stronger.

-Learn how to cook Mahi Mahi with our step-by-step recipe and use the same tips and tricks below when you're grilling other fish too.
+See how easy it is to cook Mahi Mahi with our step-by-step recipe and use the same tips and tricks below when you're grilling other fish too.

 Serves: 2 - 4